ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 these steps:

 1. Navigate to the `/ve_example/out/` folder.
-2. Copy the `vr_full_model_configuration.toml` file to `/ve_example/config/` and rename
+1. Copy the `ve_full_model_configuration.toml` file and
-    to `experiment2_config.toml`.
+  rename to `experiment2_config.toml`.
+We moved this file to a separate folder `/ve_example/static_config/`.
-3. Check the status flags are set to `static = true`, for all but the hydrology model.
+1. Check the status flags are set to `static = true`, for all but the hydrology model.
-4. Make further changes to your configuration for your experiment.
+1. Make further changes to your configuration for your experiment.
 Here, we modify the initial soil moisture values (default 0.5):

     ```toml